DIEP Flap Houston

 - Are in good health.

 Although DIEP flap surgery is an advanced breast reconstruction procedure, there are some potential risks such as donor morbidity and free flap failure.
-Dr. Craig takes every possible precaution and carefully monitor your healing, intervening at the first sign of complication.
-Your health and safety are her number one priority.
+Drs.
+Fusi and Craig take every possible precaution and carefully monitor your healing, intervening at the first sign of complication.
+Your health and safety are their number one priority.

 The Multi-Disciplinary Approach to Breast Reconstruction

 An in-depth, thorough consultation and comprehensive review of your cancer treatment plan is an essential part of planning your DIEP flap surgery.
-Dr. Craig will work with other experts to form a multidisciplinary breast cancer treatment team to determine the most beneficial procedure that incurs the lowest risk.
-During a consultation she will consider:
+Our doctors will work with other experts to form a multidisciplinary breast cancer treatment team to determine the most beneficial procedure that incurs the lowest risk.
+During a consultation they will consider:

 - If chemotherapy and radiation are part of your treatment plan.